smaffulli/blog/_posts/2020-11-16-complete-picture-when-monitoring-kubernetes-costs.md

 It joins real-time Kubernetes cost data with cloud billing data and allows teams to:
 <br/>

-* Without any tagging, see costs broken down by Kuberenetes and other cloud services.
+* Without any tagging, see costs broken down by Kubernetes and other cloud services.
 * View unified costs by team, department, project, etc by joining costs incurred in a Kubernetes cluster with costs incurred outside, e.g. tagged RDS instances or S3 buckets.
 * Drill down to individual Assets in a Kubernetes cluster, including nodes, disks, load balancers and more.
 These assets and their costs can be tied to owners with Kubecost Allocation APIs.
 * Drill down to all out-of-cluster cloud resources, e.g. Lambda, DynamoDB, or storage buckets, to determine detailed cost drivers
 * Supports multi-cluster, multi-account, and multi-provider views.
-Feature available on AWS + GCP today.
+Feature available on AWS, GCP, Azure and hybrid-cloud today.
 * Tightly integrate on-prem Kubernetes clusters with cloud services for hybrid environments

 ## How to Set Up